Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/content/reboot.md

   "Apple Color Emoji", "Segoe UI Emoji", "Segoe UI Symbol" !default;
 {% endhighlight %}

-This `font-family` is applied to the `<body>` and automatically inherited globally throughout Bootstrap.
-To switch the global `font-family`, update `$font-family-base` and recompile Bootstrap.
+This `font-family` is applied to the `<body>` and automatically inherited globally throughout Boosted.
+To switch the global `font-family`, update `$font-family-base` and recompile Boosted.

 ## Headings and paragraphs